 - The analytical solution exists and simple.
 It is easier to use the analytical solution to solve your problem rather than using simulation (unless you want to compare the analytical solution with simulation).

 Use simulation when the analytical solution either does not exist, or too complicated or require more computation time than the simulation.

 I would like to emphasis in three characteristics of Monte Carlo Simulation:

 - Numerical Experiments

 The direct output of Monte Carlo simulation method is generation of Random sampling.
 Other performance or statistical outputs are indirect method, which depend on the applications.

 The input of the simulation is distribution (based on some theoretical distribution or from observation)

 Numerical experiments characteristic of Monte Carlo simulation lead us to run many samples before we can get the result.
 Only single sample of the simulation will surely give false results.
 This happens because Monte Carlo Simulation work based on Monte Carlo Algorithm (see below)

 Preferable reference for this tutorial is

 Teknomo, Kardi.
-Monte Carlo Simulation Tutorial. http:\\people.revoledu.com\kardi\ tutorial\Simulation
+Monte Carlo Simulation Tutorial. https:\\people.revoledu.com\kardi\ tutorial\Simulation